 Neil Mythen, South Island Manager, C3 Stevedores

-The community representatives are from various parts of Lyttelton and this enables them to provide feedback from the perspective of their local area.
+The community representatives are from various parts of Lyttelton and the Harbour communities and this enables them to provide feedback from the perspective of their local area.

 - For community concerns or questions, please email the LPC Communications Team